voussoir/etiquette/README.md

 - Make the FFmpeg path configurable.
 Some kind of global config?
 Or part of the database config file?
 It's not like every photodb needs a separate one.
 - Improve the appearance of album page.
 Too many section headers and the "Create album" interface should allow giving a title immediately.
 - When users have '%' or '#', etc. in their username, it is difficult to access their /user/ URL.
 I would prefer to fix it without simply blacklisting those characters.
+- Currently, the Jinja templates are having a tangling influence on the backend objects, because Jinja cannot import my other modules like bytestring, but it can access the methods of the objects I pass into the template.
+As a result, the objects have excess helper methods.
+Consider making them into Jinja filters instead.
+Which is also kind of ugly but will move that pollution out of the backend at least.

 ### To do list: User permissions
 Here are some thoughts about the kinds of features that need to exist within the permission system.
 I don't know how I'll actually manage it just yet.
 Possibly a `permissions` table in the database with `user_id | permission` where `permission` is some reliably-formatted string.